 ps: Even though it is clear that I’m not requesting closure of my account for social responsibility reasons, i.e. this is NOT a request for self-exclusion; I would like to reconfirm this point here.

-Despite this letter and J4P’s explanation of how GDPR works (https://justiceforpunters.org/other-punter-injustices/general-data-protection-regulation-gdpr/) gambling companies are flatly refusing to delete personal data and the regulator has done nothing about this despite this practice often being in breach of law.
-Unless an ex-customer is absolutely desperate for data deletion there really is no point.
+Despite this template and J4P’s explanation of how GDPR works (https://justiceforpunters.org/other-punter-injustices/general-data-protection-regulation-gdpr/) gambling companies are flatly refusing to delete personal data and the regulator has done nothing about this despite this practice often being in breach of law.